viastolfi/maettleship/README.md

 ### Online

-I recently add a branch called `docker-deployment` which I use to deploy maettleship on an online vps.
-I can't give you the url now cause there is still a lot of security problem that I want to fix first, but be patient it'll come.
+You can reach maettleship here : https://maettleship.com Even if I've improve security a lot recently I encourage you to not use your real password we never know when a new attack I didn't handle will come.

 ### Locally